Manish9322/Currency-Converter/README.md

-# Currency-Converter
+# Currency Converter
-Currency converter created using HTML,CSS and JavaScript.
-Also used Country rate API for the purpose of getting current rates of each country.
+A sleek and responsive currency converter built with HTML, CSS, and JavaScript, leveraging a real-time Country Rate API to fetch the latest exchange rates.
+This tool allows users to effortlessly convert currencies with up-to-date data.
+You check my website from [here](https://manish9322.github.io/Currency-Converter/)

 ![Alt text](Converter.png)